Safe Trips in the Strip – History

 In 2014, the outbound lane on Penn Avenue was converted to a protected bidirectional bike lane, something that BikePGH wholeheartedly supported.
-At the time, Mayor Peduto expressed the need to extend the bike lanes into the surrounding neighborhoods so that they would see their full potential.
+At the time, former Mayor Peduto expressed the need to extend the bike lanes into the surrounding neighborhoods so that they would see their full potential.
 This gave us hope that the City was working on the vital connection to Lawrenceville and Bloomfield – neighborhoods with some of the highest bike commuter rates in the City.

 This should be an easy commute

-Four years later, despite the clear popularity of the project, there has been little progress on extending the Penn Ave bike lane, nor on any eastward alternative.
+Despite the clear popularity of the project, there has been little progress on extending the Penn Ave bike lane, nor on any eastward alternative.
 In 2017, there was a brief hope that a safe connection along Smallman Street would be created after the public process that led to the Stoss plan in early 2017.
 This plan created a completely new vision for the street and was supported by stakeholders including BikePGH.
 However, few of the ideas in this plan are being pursued.

 New Development, New Jobs, Autonomous Cars